Guinness Pot Roast

 • Add in the beef broth, Guinness beer, Worcestershire sauce, brown sugar, stir and add the whole garlic cloves, carrots, cabbage, and potatoes.

-• Add fresh rosemary sprigs, and bay leaves.
+• Add the beef roast, fresh rosemary sprigs, and bay leaves.

 • Cover and cook in the oven for 3-4 hours, or until fork-tender.